ArpitB95/Serverless-App-AWS/README.md

 - Monitoring and logging: The framework integrates with popular monitoring and logging services, making it easier to monitor the performance, errors, and logs of your serverless applications.

-### In this project, I have deployed a task_master_app on AWS with serverless and lambda function.
+### In this project, I have deployed a task_master_app on AWS with serverless framework and deployed lambda function and dynamodb table.
 I have used Windows machine in this project.

+- The Serverless Framework provisions the necessary AWS resources for your application based on your configuration.
+This can include creating and configuring resources such as API Gateway, S3 buckets, event triggers, IAM roles, and more
 - Serverless eliminates the maintanance of instances and only runs when needed so also eliminates the cost.
+- Integration with other AWS services: The Serverless Framework integrates with various AWS services, such as CloudFormation, CloudWatch, X-Ray, and more, to provide a seamless experience in managing and monitoring your serverless applications.

 ## STEPS: